actanonverbos/cursor_recipes/README.md

 This workflow takes **just a few minutes** from finding a recipe online to having a shopping list ready!

+## 🤖 Why Cursor Changes Everything

+**Cursor is ChatGPT with hands.**

+It doesn't just tell you what to do. **It actually does the work.**

+### What Cursor Can Do

+Cursor is ChatGPT with real tools.
+It can:
+- Read files
+- Create files
+- Edit them
+- Convert them
+- Organize folders
+- Run scripts
+- Process batches
+- Open results directly in the IDE

+**It turns your computer into a productivity operating system.**

+You prompt your work and it produces real files, projects, and assets.

+### What People Do Now

+Most people manually:
+- Copy data into folders
+- Create project docs
+- Rewrite content
+- Compress images
+- Convert files
+- Paste text into AI, then paste it back

+**Cursor collapses all of this into one step.**

+### See It In Action

+This recipe library is a perfect example.
+Instead of:
+1. Opening a recipe website
+2. Copying the text
+3. Pasting into a document
+4. Manually converting measurements
+5. Formatting everything
+6. Saving to the right folder

+You just say: **"Save this recipe: [URL]"**

+Cursor handles everything in seconds.

+> 📹 **Video coming soon** showing the full workflow in action!

 ## 🚀 Quick Start

 ### 1. Save a Recipe